High, Low and In Between: Release and reception

 Although High, Low and In Between features some of Van Zandt's most popular songwriting efforts, it was not a commercial success.
 AllMusic praises the album and its production, stating that "Tomato Records's owner Kevin Eggers, who was responsible for many of Van Zandt's best records, produced this album with minimal backing that keeps the spotlight on Van Zandt's vocals and his songwriting."
 Van Zandt biographer John Kruth disagrees, writing in To Live's To Fly that, "It is ultimately a difficult and unsatisfying album.
 The record plods along, hampered by hackneyed arrangements and production values."
-Kruth is especially critical of the "saccharine backup vocals" on "Two Hands" and the arrangement of "When He Offers His Hand", which "sounds as if it would be right at home on a K-Mart Christmas compilation."
-The liner notes to the Charly Record reissue of the album claim that the title track, with its line "Us ramblers will get the travellin’ done" may "simply appear to be a gentle reflective ballad – but without doubt, it is one of the finest autobiographical songs he ever wrote."
+Kruth is especially critical of the "saccharine backup vocals" on "Two Hands" and the arrangement of "When He Offers His Hand", which "sounds as if it would be right at home on a K-Mart Christmas compilation".
+The liner notes to the Charly Record reissue of the album claim that the title track, with its line "Us ramblers will get the travellin' done" may "simply appear to be a gentle reflective ballad – but without doubt, it is one of the finest autobiographical songs he ever wrote".

 Several of the compositions on High, Low and In Between have been recorded by other artists.
 Van Zandt's friend and fellow songwriter Guy Clark recorded "To Live Is To Fly" several times, including as a duet with Emmylou Harris that was featured on his 1988 album Old Friends.
 Clark also covered "No Deal" on his 1983 album Better Days and again on his 1995 LP Craftsman.
 The Cowboy Junkies recorded a rendition of "Highway Kind" for the 2001 tribute album Poet: A Tribute to Townes Van Zandt.
 Steve Earle included "Mr. Mudd and Mr. Gold" on his tribute album Townes in 2009.
 Vince Bell has also recorded the song.
 Mike Scheidt, the lead vocalist and guitarist of American doom metal band YOB also covered "To Live is To Fly", released in 2014.

+An article from 1996 credited only to Knight-Ridder Newspapers about the re-issue from EMI Records of High, Low and In Between and The Late, Great Townes Van Zandt on a single CD calls Van Zandt "the antithesis of slick" and says that these two albums highlight his "relaxed approach to his profession and the occasional off-kilter insights gleaned from a life lived doggedly outside the mainstream".

+John Lomax III, writing in Houston's underground newspaper, Space City! in 1971, said "This [album] is a fine sampler of Townes with a talking blues, a traditional, several up-tempo songs and his patented bittersweet ballads."